13 Signs of Cancer in Men You Need to Stop Ignoring

 It could be hemorrhoids or something benign—but it could also be a symptom of colon cancer.
 Routine screening typically starts at age 50, but cases are becoming more common in younger adults, which is why it’s important to see a doctor for any suspicious symptoms that could turn out to be signs of cancer in men.
 “It’s easy to dismiss it as hemorrhoids or constipation, and if the problem comes and goes, people reassure themselves that nothing’s wrong, especially younger people,” says Dr. Wender.
 “But blood in a bowel movement is never normal, so get it checked out.”

 Everyday digestive distress is rarely cancer—but you should see a doctor if you notice persistent stomach cramps or are starting to feel nauseous all the time.
 It could be something as simple as an ulcer, but it could also signal leukemia or esophageal, liver, pancreatic, or colorectal cancer.
 Here are some more potential symptoms of pancreatic cancer.
-Plus, here’s an explanation for what seven different types of stomach pains mean.

 If you’re usually healthy but notice yourself getting sick or feverish more frequently, it could be an early sign of leukemia.
 This blood cancer triggers the body to produce abnormal white blood cells, which weakens the body’s infection-fighting abilities.
 Be on the lookout for flu-like symptoms that don’t go away—it could be one of the signs of cancer in men.